 Check out the Swiss Federal Railways site for help booking your train tickets and times (Google Maps public transport provides up-to-date travel information).

 Often the best way to get onto the mountains of Switzerland if you do not feel like hiking is by cable car or cogwheel.

 They are very safe modes of transport, and you’ll only be on it anywhere from 1 to 2 hours at the most.
 Cable cars and cogwheels have large windows so you can make the most of the views along the way!

 Riding a bicycle is the next best thing to walking.
-As you might read, Switzerland is seriously beautiful, and some places are free of cars like Grindelwald so why not hire a bike and explore the town, city or landscape with that?
+As you might read, Switzerland is wonderful, and some places are free of cars like Grindelwald, so why not hire a bike and explore the town, city or landscape with that?

-Europe is known for having more bikes than humans, so it shouldn’t be too hard finding somewhere to rent a bike for a few hours or so.
+Europe is known for having more bikes than humans, so it shouldn’t be too hard to find somewhere to rent a bike for a few hours or so.

 Scenic flights operate from most main towns and cities in Switzerland (weather dependent), and the cool things are that if you want to see The Matterhorn and you are in Lucerne, you can do so as Switzerland isn’t an overly big country.

 Scenic flights also are an incredible way to capture photos from the air where you wouldn’t be able to send a drone.

 Tip: It’s cheaper to rent your car in Germany, Austria, or France and then embark on your trip to Switzerland from there.

 I generally like to check comparison sites to get the best prices.